Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Conclusions

-MRA is a new primal recovery approach that provides a flexible way to construct feasible, suboptimal solutions when applying any dual algorithm to the distributed optimization problem \eqref{e-prob-distrib}.
-Numerical examples using a price localization method and a dual subradient method show that MRA converges to a reasonable approximate solution in just a few tens of iterations.
-And because it operates using multiple parallel calls to agents, MRA increases the total computation budget but not the wall clock time of the underlying dual algorithm.
-The ability to generate fast, near-optimal, near-feasible solutions---and utilize hyperparameter tuning to achieve different speed and solution quality trade-offs---is highly practical.
-There are many variations in how to apply the MRA method which may further improve its performance and warrant further research.
+MARA works with any dual optimization algorithm, providing a flexible way to construct fast, feasible, and controllably-suboptimal solutions.
+Numerical examples on several problem classes using both a price localization method and a dual subgradient method show that MARA is able to generate feasible, near-optimal solutions in just a few tens of iterations of the underlying dual algorithm.
+While MARA increases total computation budgets significantly, because it operates independently of the dual algorithm using parallel calls to agents, it does not impact the wall-clock time of the underlying dual algorithm.
+With the increasing scale of computing resource available in modern data centers, MARA's capability to leverage a large computing budget to quickly find feasible, near-optimal solutions for large-scale problems -- while providing hyperparameters to control the speed and solution quality trade-off -- is valuable.

+MARA is flexible, so further research will no doubt uncover other variations that can further improve its performance.
+Another useful extension is to non-convex agents, in particular agents with integrality constraints for which primal recovery is especially challenging.
+In this case, the MARA step of taking convex combinations of responses can be replaced by an integer program to select one response from each agent.
+(See Appendix \ref{sec-nonconvex}.)
+This an important practical extension on which we are actively working.